Are you trying to keep cool during the summer but don’t want to spend a ton of money doing it?

 The major benefit of owning an inexpensive portable air conditioner is that it can maintain a comfortable temperature inside the room (or rooms) you use the most.
 With a portable AC unit, you’ll cool down faster and keep certain rooms colder longer without having to fear the cost of your next utility bill.

 As a comparison, a portable air conditioning unit only uses about one-eighth of the electricity that a central AC system does to cool down your home.
-This equates to about $6-15 per month to run a small portable unit versus $100-200 for central air.
+This equates to about $6-15 per month to run the best small AC unit versus $100-200 for central air.

 Now, before you go off and just buy any affordable portable air conditioner you can find, it’s critical that you get one that suits your specific needs and space requirements.
 There are several important factors to consider before making a purchase and we’ve laid them out below so you can make the best decision possible.